m-wojnar/reinforced-lib/docs/source/examples.rst

 ns-3 (C++) end
 --------------

 We supply an example scenario ``rlib-sim\sim.cc`` to test the rate adaptation manager.
-The scenario is quite customizable but the main idea is that there is one access point AP and a variable number (``--nWifi``) of stations STA.
-There is an uplink, saturated comunication (from AP to STAs) and the AP is in clear line of sight from all the STAs.
-All the STAs are in the point of 0m and the AP can be either in 0m as well or in some distance (``--initialPosition``) from the STAs.
+The scenario is highly customizable but the key points are that there is one access point AP and a variable number (``--nWifi``) of stations STA; there is an uplink, saturated comunication (from AP to STAs) and the AP is in clear line of sight from all the STAs; All the STAs are in the point of 0m and the AP can be either in 0m as well or in some distance (``--initialPosition``) from the STAs.
 The AP can also be moving with a constant velocity (``--velocity``) to simulate dynamic scenarios.
-Other assumptions in the simulation are the log-distance propagation loss `model <https://www.nsnam.org/docs/models/html/propagation.html>`_ and AMPDU frames aggregation.
+Other assumptions from the simulation are the log-distance propagation `loss model <https://www.nsnam.org/docs/models/html/propagation.html>`_ and AMPDU frames aggregation.

-  Changable simulatin parameters:
+  Changable simulation parameters:

-  * Duration of the simulation; excluding warmup stage (s) ``--simulationTime``, default to 20s
+  * Duration of the simulation; excluding warmup stage (s) ``--simulationTime``, default to 20 s
-  * Duration of the warmup stage (s) - a time for the simulator to enable all the mechanisms before the traffic begins ``--warmupTime``, default to 2s
+  * Duration of the warmup stage (s) - a time for the simulator to enable all the mechanisms before the traffic begins ``--warmupTime``, default to 2 s
-  * Time interval between successive measurements (s) ``--logEvery``, default to 1s
+  * Time interval between successive measurements (s) ``--logEvery``, default to 1 s
   * Simulation Seed ``--RngRun``

 ---------------

-  * Aggregate traffic generators data rate (Mb/s) ``--dataRate``, default to 125Mb/s
+  * Aggregated traffic generators data rate (Mb/s) ``--dataRate``, default to 125 Mb/s
-  * Channel width (MHz) ``--channelWidth``, default to 20MHz
+  * Channel width (MHz) ``--channelWidth``, default to 20 MHz
-  * Shortest guard interval (ns) ``--minGI``, default to 3200ns
+  * Shortest guard interval (ns) ``--minGI``, default to 3200 ns
   * Rate adaptation manager ``--wifiManager``, default to ``"ns3::RLibWifiManager"``, meaning that the manager is on the Reinforced-lib side

 ---------------